 At the beginning, we performed a calibration measurement, in which a sand-covered black flat plate was placed in the ABL flow.
 Sand corn size was between 0.16-0.25 mm.
-Wind speed was measured using a Pitot tube, at 290mm height (u{ref}).
+Wind speed was measured using a Pitot tube, at 290mm height ( $u{ref}$ ).
 Wind tunnel speed was increased in small steps and in each step, after 1 min settling time, a photo was taken.
 The critical wind speed at which the sand on the plate was carried away, was $u{ref} = 8.13$ m/s.
+(You need to perform this test again during your measurement, if different sand is used.)

-During the sand erosion testing of the square, wind tunnel speed and thus, reference wind speed u{ref} will be also increased step-by step.
+During the sand erosion testing of the square, wind tunnel speed and thus, reference wind speed $u{ref}$ will be also increased step-by step.
 Is the sand carried away at a lower reference wind speed means that the flow is sped up at that location, while if it is carried away only at a higher reference wind speed, it had to be slowed down.
 We can define the velocity speed-up ratio VSR which is the ratio of the wind speed at which sand is removed from a flat plate (8.13 m/s in our case) and of the wind speed at which the sand is actually removed.